mrminhaz87/Railway-IT-OT-Demo/README.md

 ##### Project Use Case:

-We are glad to share that the Railway [Metro] IT/OT Emulation System Cyber Security Test Platform we developed this year was used for building one part of the cyber-attack target training system in the NATO CCDCOE Cross Sward 2023 offensive cyber exercise.
+We are glad to share that the Railway [Metro] IT/OT Emulation System Cyber Security Test Platform we developed this year was used for building one part of the cyber-attack target training system in the NATO CCDCOE Cross Sword 2023 offensive cyber exercise.
 LinkedIn post 2: [link](https://www.linkedin.com/posts/natoccdcoe_crossedswords-activity-7140986334961217536-7dM5/?utm_source=share&utm_medium=member_desktop)

 ![](doc/img/linkedinpost2.png)